Arthuro17/ui-ux_arthuro-michael-owen-sirumapea/4_Design Process Framework/readme.md

 - Implement: Menempatkan visi berlaku.
 Pastikan bahwa solusi terwujud dan menyentuh kehidupan pengguna akhir kiita.

 ## 4. Double Diamond
+A visual representation of the design and innovation process.
+It's a simple way to describe the steps taken in any design and innovation project, irrespective of methods and tools used.Double Diamond is iterative and non-linear.
+Each sprint leads the team to new insights that are used to improve the product design.
+Then the process starts all over again with a new iteration.

+- Discover - Proses dimulai dengan mempertanyakan tantangan dan dengan cepat mengarah pada penelitian untuk mengidentifikasi kebutuhan pengguna.
+- Define - Tahap kedua adalah untuk memahami temuan, memahami bagaimana kebutuhan pengguna dan masalah menyelaraskan.
+Hasilnya adalah membuat ringkasan desain yang dengan jelas mendefinisikan tantangan berdasarkan wawasan ini.
+- Develop - Tahap ketiga berkonsentrasi pada pengembangan, pengujian dan menyempurnakan beberapa solusi potensial.
+- Deliver - Fase terakhir melibatkan pemilihan solusi tunggal yang berfungsi dan mempersiapkannya untuk diluncurkan.

 ## 5. Lean UX
 The Lean UX process focuses on reducing wasted time and resources and producing a usable product as quickly as possible.
 The process is iterative, meaning the team continually updates and revises the product while gathering user research and stakeholder feedback.